Greek yogurt pound cake is a moist homemade pound cake recipe that uses Greek yogurt in place of sour cream. So easy and so good!

 Instructions

-- Preheat oven to 325 F. Grease and flour (or spray with a nonstick spray like Baker’s Joy that has flour in it) a 12-cup bundt pan.
+- Preheat oven to 325 F. Grease and flour (or spray well with a nonstick spray like Baker’s Joy that has flour in it) a 12-cup bundt pan.

 - In a medium bowl, whisk together flour, salt, and baking soda.
 Set aside.